iTwin/itwinjs-core/core/quantity/README.md

 To appropriately parse and output formatted values, A units provider is used to define all available units and provides conversion factors between units.
 There are a couple implementations of the UnitsProvider across iTwin.js:

-The [BasicUnitsProvider]($frontend) holds many common units and their conversions between each other.
+The `BasicUnitsProvider` holds many common units and their conversions between each other.

-The [SchemaUnitProvider]($ecschema-metadata) is another example, used to load unit definitions of schemas from an iModel.
+The `SchemaUnitProvider` is another example, used to load unit definitions of schemas from an iModel.
 This holds more extensive units through the Units schema, while also allowing users to define their own units.

-The [AlternateUnitLabelsProvider]($quantity) interface allows users to specify a set of alternate labels which may be encountered during parsing of strings.
+The `AlternateUnitLabelsProvider` interface allows users to specify a set of alternate labels which may be encountered during parsing of strings.
 By default only the input unit label and the labels of other units in the same Unit Family/Phenomenon, as well as the label of units in a Composite format are used.

 #### Unit Conversion

-Unit conversion is performed through [UnitConversionSpec]($quantity).
+Unit conversion is performed through `UnitConversionSpec`.
 These objects are generated by a UnitsProvider, with the implementation determined by each specific provider.
 During initialization, a ParserSpec/FormatterSpec can ask for UnitConversionSpec objects provided via the UnitsProvider.
 During parsing and formatting, the specification will retrieve the UnitConversionSpec between the source and destination units to apply the unit conversion.

 <!-- #### How a value is formatted